maniartech/gotime/README.md

 # temporal (WIP)

 A golang library for parsing and parsing, formatting and processing dates and times using simple human-friendly formats such as `yesterday`, `tomorrow`, `dd/mm/yyyy`, etc. The temporal does not aims to be a replacement for the standard time package, but rather addtional facilities to make regular date and time operations such as formatting, parsing, relative time, data range, etc. easier.

 ## Why Temporal?

-### ✔️ Temporal does not reinvent the wheel

-Temporal is built on top of the standard time package.
-It does not aims to be a replacement for the standard time package, but rather addtional facilities to make regular date and time operations such as formatting, parsing, relative time, data range, etc. easier.

-### ✔️ Temporal is simple, intuitive and hackable

-It does not depend on any third-party libraries and is fully compatible with TinyGO.
-It uses caching to improve performance and to reduce the allocations during formatting, parsing and data format conversion.

-### ✔️ Enhances your productivity
+### ✔️ Designed for Practicality

-It provides features that we developers often need to deal with dates and times.
-The following is a list of features that Temporal provides.
+It provides features are practical and useful in real-world applications.
+These features are either missing or not easy to use in the standard time package.

-- [x] Parse dates using simple human-friendly formats such as `yesterday`, `tomorrow`, `dd/mm/yyyy`, etc.
+- [x] Parse dates using simple human-friendly formats such as `dd/mm/yyyy`, etc.
-- [x] Format dates using simple human-friendly formats such as `yesterday`, `tomorrow`, `dd/mm/yyyy`, etc.
+- [x] Format dates using simple human-friendly formats such as `dd/mm/yyyy`, etc.
 - [x] Convert dates from one format to another.
 For example, `dd/mm/yyyy` to `yyyy-mm-dd`.
 - [x] Convert the datetime to relative time such as `1 hour ago`, `2 days ago`, etc.
-- [x] Parse and find relative date range.
-For example, `yesterday`, `today`, `tomorrow`, `this week`, `this month`, `this year`, etc.
-- [ ] Find the start and end of the day, week, month and year.
-- [ ] Provides range of date finder functions
+- [x] Provides range of date finder functions such as `Yesterday()`, `Tomorrow()`, `SoD()`, `EoD()`, etc.
+- [x] Provides range of date time utility functions such as `Latest()`, `Earliest()`, `IsBetween()`, `TruncateDate()`, etc.

 ### ✔️ Developer Friendly

 It provides a comprehensive range of specifiers for all your date and time formatting needs, making it an indispensable tool for Go developers.

-💯 **100% test coverage** 💯

-✨ TinyGO Compatible ✨
+- 100% test coverage
+- TinyGO compatible
+- No external dependencies
+- Fully utilises the standard time package and does not reinvent the wheel
+- Simple, intuitive and hackable API
+- Fully documented
+- Performance focused

 ## Installation

 Installation is simple.
 Just run the following command in your terminal to install the temporal package in your project.

 ```sh
 go get github.com/maniartech/temporal
 ```

 ## Usage